ionutalgios/Odoo-Website-Addon---Simple-Academy-example/README.md

 The demo.xml file contains datas.

 Next step:
->> There is 2 open questions in templates.xml file.
-Thanks for providing a solution.
+- There is 2 open questions in templates.xml file.
+Thanks for providing a solution. = NOT SOLVED.
->> Third question is : how to write into the demo.xml file the data about the relations Courses-Teachers (One2many and many2one). -> SOLVED in commit N°4
+- Third question is : how to write into the demo.xml file the data about the relations Courses-Teachers (One2many and many2one). = SOLVED in commit N°4